Here is a bold assertion: should is a four-letter word.

 Allow me to explain briefly what I mean.

-In polite society, “four-letter word” refers to the naughtiest words among those raised with strict rules of conduct.
+In polite society, the “four-letter word” refers to the naughtiest words among those raised with strict rules of conduct.
 I won’t dignify them by typing them out; hopefully, you know which I am referring to.

 Let’s dissect this issue.